Pulaski Yankees

 The Pulaski Yankees were a minor league baseball team based in Pulaski, Virginia, United States.
 They were an Advanced Rookie League team in the Appalachian League.
 The team played its home games at Calfee Park.
 They were affiliated with several Major League Baseball teams, including the New York Yankees in their final season.

 The Pulaski Yankees were awarded Minor League Baseball's top honor, the John H. Johnson President's Award, in 2019.
 The award recognizes the "complete baseball franchise—based on franchise stability, contributions to league stability, contributions to baseball in the community, and promotion of the baseball industry."

 The start of the 2020 season was postponed due to the COVID-19 pandemic before ultimately being cancelled on June 30.
-In conjunction with a contraction of Minor League Baseball beginning with the 2021 season, the Appalachian League was reorganized as a collegiate summer baseball league, and the Yankees were replaced by a new franchise, the Pulaski River Turtles, in the revamped league designed for rising college freshmen and sophomores.
+In conjunction with a contraction of Minor League Baseball beginning with the 2021 season, the Appalachian League was reorganized as a collegiate summer baseball league, and the Yankees franchise continued under a new name, the Pulaski River Turtles, in the revamped league designed for rising college freshmen and sophomores.